mmertama/FigmaQML/README.md

 ## Run ##

  * FigmaQML can be run either in command line or as a gui application.
-    * Command line suppot for Qt for MCU is under construction.
+    * Command line support for Qt for MCU is under construction.
     * Maybe I will drop off the commandline support entirely as it is good to see results before export.
  * Gui application is interactive to see visuals and source code before saving.
  * Command line is for processing Figma documents to QML.
  * Basic Command line format is <code> $figmaqml &lt;options&gt; TOKEN PROJECT QML_DIRECTORY </code>
     * For options see --help
     * For MacOSX the commandline refers inside of application bundle: i.e. <code>$ FigmaQML.app/Contents/MacOS/FigmaQML</code>
-* FigmaQML can be run as a Web Assembly application.
+* FigmaQML can be run as a WebAssembly application.
    * There seems to be some occasional CORS issues, and I have no idea how to fix.
 If that is a problem, please use a native app! - [Start FigmaQML](https://mmertama.github.io/FigmaQML/FigmaQML.html)
    * Qt for MCU support is under construction.